darkoverlordofdata/resume/template/index.md

 ###### System Administrator/Developer

-As IT manager for a sportswear distributor, I was responsible for hardware maintenace contracts, purchasing supplies, and hiring 2 assistants.
+As IT manager for a sportswear distributor, I was responsible for hardware maintenance contracts, purchasing supplies, and hiring 2 assistants.

 Drove reporting improvements to increase availability and reliability of inventory